 - victims of crime are given with access to appropriate support services;

 - the public are given accurate information about crime in their area; and

 - the police can plan their work in support of victims and meet the demands of investigations.

-This rolling programme of inspections will be completed over a period of several years and will report on the progress made by forces since our 2014 crime data integrity inspection.
-HMICFRS will produce a report at the end of each force inspection setting out, and making a judgment on, the accuracy of crime recording in that force.
+This rolling programme of inspections was completed over a period of several years and reported on the progress made by forces since our 2014 crime data integrity inspection.
+We produced a report at the end of each force inspection setting out, and making a judgment on, the accuracy of crime recording in that force.